Winner! $1.76 billion Powerball jackpot sold to lucky player in California

 “The line was about three hours long,” Carter estimated.
 “I was waiting for maybe a half hour, and it didn’t move.”

 The jackpot has grown enormous due to a long dry spell.
-The previous winning Powerball ticket was sold on July 19, and it was worth $1.08 billion after 39 drawings without a jackpot win.
+The previous winning Powerball ticket was worth $1.08 billion after 39 drawings without a jackpot win.

 At the same hardware store as Salvato, Kevin Button seemed to understand the long odds as he bought a ticket.